 3. Set Clearly Defined and Measurable Goals

 Have your KPIs clearly defined and explained to them in terms they can relate to.
 Don’t use too much internal company lingo, just speak to the goals.
 And then have dashboards and reports that the sales rep and managers can both view to see how they are doing (use this sales tracking template to get started).
 If a new salesperson knows right off the bat what to focus on, they will be performing at plan much faster than one whose goals are vague and outcomes not measurable.

 4. Give Them the Tools to be Successful

 Use a CRM that is easy to use and one that anyone can learn fast.
 This not only helps reduce the time they spend struggling with a new software, but it also means less time spent on data entry and more time spent on selling.
-Use a system (like Spiro’s AI-powered, self-writing CRM) that does the data entry for reps and recommends what deals to work on next.
+Use a system (like Spiro’s AI-powered, self-writing CRM or sales tracking software) that does the data entry for reps and recommends what deals to work on next.
 This makes the sales team more efficient and productive by allowing reps to connect with more customers at a faster pace.
 Your new hires will be ramped up to speed more quickly without having to waste time on learning tedious data entry protocol.

 5. Be Prepared to Put in the Time

 Allows reps to review some of their more experienced peers’ call recordings.
 Hearing a seasoned professional on the phone, delivering a pitch can help them feel comfortable and learn the ins and outs of your product’s benefits.
 Also use these recordings to share best practices from star sales reps at your company.
 A mentoring relationship goes along way, so ask fellow salespeople to give some of their time to help get teammates up to speed.